-Minimum wage is the lowest rate of pay that an employer can provide to an employee.
-This is a basic labour law that is specific to the province or territory to which your business operates.
+The minimum wage is the lowest rate of pay that an employer can provide to an employee.
+This is a basic employment law that is specific to the province or territory in which your business operates.

-For the most part, almost all employers and employees in Ontario are covered under the ESA.
-The lowest rate of pay applies equally to all employees, regardless of age or working hours.
-However, there are some jobs that exempt employees from these minimum labour law requirements.
+For the most part, almost all employers and employees in Ontario are covered under the ESA’s minimum wage requirements.
+The lowest rate of pay applies equally to all employees regardless of working hours.
+This includes employees who are:

-Employer Line can help ensure that your employees are compensated appropriately.
-Call our complimentary 24/7 HR and employment standards helpline to speak with one of our HR experts.
-1(833) 247-3650 is the number to call, at anytime you have a question.
-We’re happy to answer your questions.
+Employer Line can help ensure that your employees are compensated according to Ontario’s regulations.
+Call our HR and employment standards helpline to speak with one of our HR experts: 1-833-247-3650.